rubys/bootstrap/bylaws.md

 Board.

 ### Section 6.4 Tenure
-Each Officer of the Foundation shall hold office until his or her successor is chosen and qualifies, unless a different term is specified in the vote choosing or electing him, or until his or her earlier death, resignation or removal.
+Each Officer of the $FOUNDATION shall hold office until his or her successor is chosen and qualifies, unless a different term is specified in the vote choosing or electing him, or until his or her earlier death, resignation or removal.
 Any Officer elected by the Board may be removed at any time by the Board or a Board Committee duly authorized to do so.
-Any Officer may resign by delivering his or her written resignation to the Foundation at its principal place of business or to the Secretary.
+Any Officer may resign by delivering his or her written resignation to the $FOUNDATION at its principal place of business or to the Secretary.
 Such resignation shall be effective upon receipt unless it is specified to be effective at some other time or upon the happening of some other event.